quarter-on-causality/quarter-on-causality.github.io/_pages/home_analysis.md

           </div>
           <div id="ac-bio" class="panel-collapse collapse in"><div class="panel-body">
             <p class="speaker-bio">
-            Antoine Chambaz is a Professor at Université Paris Cité, member of the applied mathematics laboratory (MAP5).
+            Antoine Chambaz is a professor at Université Paris Cité, member of the applied mathematics laboratory (MAP5).
 He is the head of the Statistics group since June 2018, and the director of the FP2M research federation.
 From 2012 to 2017, he was a member of Modal'X, the stochastic modeling laboratory of Paris Nanterre University.
 He chaired Modal'X from February 2014 to October 2017.
 His main research interest is in theoretical, computational and applied statistics.
             </p>
           </div></div>
         </div>